zfhui/json_api_talk/json_api_talk.md

 - then we have to adapt it for other clients
 - Android: several requests with small responses
 - iOS: good with fewer requests and large responses
+- mobile clients show less information than websites
 - When we start to cater for all of these needs
 - we often times also start to overload the endpoints
-- it grows and reflects less and less the underlying data structure
+- it grows and reflects less and less the underlying data structure (god endpoints)
 - This is bad!

 ^